Detecting Eye Diseases and Conditions

 If cataracts interfere with everyday activities, your doctor will probably recommend surgery.
 Surgical cataract removal is one of the most common, safest, and most effective types of surgery done in the U.S. Delaying cataract surgery until it interferes with your quality of life is appropriate and won't harm your eyes.

-If you choose surgery, you'll be referred to an ophthalmologist who can perform the surgery, if you don't already have one.
+If you choose surgery, you'll be referred to an ophthalmologist who can perform the surgery (if you don't already have a doctor you trust).
 During the procedure, the eye surgeon removes the cloudy lens and replaces it with an artificial clear lens.
-If both eyes need cataract surgery, one eye will be done at a time with a month or two between procedures.
+If both eyes need cataract surgery, surgery will generally be done one eye at a time separated by a time interval felt appropriate by your surgeon.